 • Utilities will start to go up with the colder weather.

 While Partner #2 will be gainfully employed soon, December’s budget will still suffer from another month of lost income.
-In these times, our debt counselors know that it’s so easy for credit cards to be used to maintain standard of living.
+In these times, it’s so easy for credit cards to be used to maintain standard of living.
 People will use their credit cards to eat out, buy clothing, go see movies, groceries, home goods, etc. It seems like a good solution to get through the tough times, right?

 Well, if we could predict the future, then yes, it would work out.
 However, things change!
 What if the job offer fell through?
 Or the car broke down?
 If you don’t have enough income to cover your credit card bill at the end of the month, then you can’t actually afford it.
 This is even more true when you are bringing in less income than usual.